 The scheme of events in a typical menstrual cycle involves follicle maturation, ovulation and luteal phase wherein the uterine lining is prepared for embryo implantation.
-The simplest definition of luteal phase is “the last 12-14 days of menstrual cycle” before the onset of periods.
-Successful pregnancy requires a healthy start and endometrium provides the first life support to the developing embryo.
-A thin insufficiently developed or early disintegrating endometrial lining leads to unsuccessful implantation seen as early miscarriage.
-Progesterone also known as gestation hormone is the key hormone involved in preparing a good three layered endometrial lining considered optimal for embryo implantation.
+The simplest definition of the luteal phase is “the last 12-14 days of the menstrual cycle” before the onset of periods.
+A successful pregnancy requires a healthy start and endometrium provides the first life support to the developing embryo.
+A thin insufficiently developed or early disintegrating endometrial lining leads to unsuccessful implantation seen as an early miscarriage.
+Progesterone also is known as gestation hormone is the key hormone involved in preparing a good three-layered endometrial lining considered optimal for embryo implantation.
 Low progesterone levels make up a thin endometrial lining that leads to spotting in between periods and shorter cycles.
-Medical community unfortunately does not have a consensus on the fact that inadequate progesterone levels contribute to recurrent miscarriages, however it is generally observed that low progesterone levels do pose problems in getting pregnant.
+The medical community, unfortunately, does not have a consensus on the fact that inadequate progesterone levels contribute to recurrent miscarriages, however, it is generally observed that low progesterone levels do pose problems in getting pregnant.

 Tests to detect Luteal phase defect syndrome are:

 progesterone levels during the luteal phase

 studying the endometrial lining by ultrasound and biopsy

 Luteal phase defect symptoms: